E-Dmz/E-Dmz/README.md

 - I'm a 🔬 science teacher in Paris with a 💡 research background in 🧠 neuroscience.

-- 🌱 I'm a self-taught pythonista and I'm currently enrolled in Le Wagon Data Science bootcamp in Paris.
+- 🌱 First a self-taught pythonista, then currently enrolled in a Data Science bootcamp in Paris - Le Wagon batch #722.

-- 🙋‍♀️🙋‍♂️ I'd like to collaborate with you on some kick-ass project! 💬 You can follow/reach me on Twitter @E_Dmz and @E_Dmz_Bot.
+- 🙋‍♀️🙋‍♂️ I'd like to collaborate with you on some kick-ass project! 💬 You can reach me on Twitter @E_Dmz and @E_Dmz_Bot.

-- My Github repos contain scripts that automate tasks or help understanding "how it all works":
+- My Github repos (currently poorly maintained, as of November 2021) contain scripts that automate tasks or help understanding "how it all works":

   - 📈 #dataviz suite:
     * ![DisplayDataCovid: Tweets a dataviz of Covid-19 in France](https://github.com/E-Dmz/DisplayDataCovid)